Vehicle Scanner Market Size and Share

 |---|---|---|---|

-| Health and privacy concerns | -0.6% | Global, heightened in EU | Short term (≤ 2 years) |
+| Health and Privacy Concerns Over Cumulative Radiation Exposure | -0.3% | Global, heightened in North America and European Union | Medium term (2–4 years) |

-| Absence of unified imaging standards | -0.2% | Global | Long term (≥ 4 years) |
+| Absence of Unified Imaging and Test Standards Across Regions | -0.2% | Fragmented regulations among North America, European Union, Asia-Pacific | Long term (≥ 4 years) |

 | Source: Mordor Intelligence | |||

-Health and Privacy Concerns Over Cumulative Radiation Exposure
+Health And Privacy Concerns Over Cumulative Radiation Exposure

-High Capex for Drive-Through Portals Deters Small Facilities
+High Capex For Drive-Through Portals Deters Small Facilities

 Segment Analysis